 Clues to this narrative of mythic renewal can be found in a survey of songs sung at Singing Alive events.
 These can be grouped into themes, which strung together, progress the archetypal journey of spiritual evolution, of: forgetfulness of one’s origins and its attendant sufferings, the beginnings of remembrance, identity crisis, transformation, and re-emergence into an expansive awareness, a maturity.

-Any gesture towards renewal must begin with dissatisfaction.
+Any gesture towards renewal must begin with dissatisfaction with the ways things are, discontent with the status quo.
 Songs at Singing Alive often express this as a longing for what has been lost or forgotten, and prophetic visions of a better future.
 This understands the ecological crisis as essentially a spiritual crisis, as a great homesickness for ourselves as whole, interconnected beings.
 Singing from the heart connects us to an innate bodily intelligence, inseparable from Gaian intelligence, that can break through habits of denial, surface the wound, and clear it from the system.
 This then re-actives the feeling body, long suppressed by the historical dominance of the rational mind, and with it more conscious communication with the greater ‘society of Nature’.
 These songs include slave-era spirituals, gospels, and bhakti devotionals.
 Examples: Carry Me Home; I Call to You; Sanctuary; White Buffalo Woman

 The Inbody Experience